- or why we should focus on transition, not transformation, when it comes to evolving our businesses.

 Disrupt and transform

 Regardless of its current potential and solidity, the theory of disruptive innovation has also led to the strengthening of another powerful narrative that often trails mentions of disruption: Transformation.
-Many a company has set out on transformative journeys only to fail miserably.
+Many companies have set out on transformative journeys only to fail miserably.

 According to several reports, about 70-75% of all large transformation projects fail to achieve their target impact .
 An Oracle/Forbes Insights survey of 534 global executives showed that 48% of executives believe their organization is “only somewhat” or “not at all prepared” to successfully execute a business transformation today .